hyperledger-archives/education/LFS171x/composer-material/sections/section_3.md

 Hyperledger Composer includes an object-oriented modeling language that is used to define the domain model for a business network definition.

-This is specified inside the `.cto` files allows users to define resources, such as network participants, assets and transactions.
+This is used inside the `.cto` files and allows users to define resources, such as network participants, assets and transactions.

 ```
 asset Tuna identified by tunaId {